Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 Come along to one of our sessions and get your stuff fixed for free!

-Opening days and times
+Opening times

 We’re normally open on the second and fourth Saturday of every month from 11 am to 3 pm in the Bircham Centre, Market Place, Reepham NR10 4JJ.